 Another option?
 Set those low-profile, squared-off cribs side-by-side, as if they were a standard, single queen-sized bed.

 “Doubling up,” as demonstrated in this pretty, dusty-gold girl’s room by Bean in Love, is a great space saver for twin nurseries, especially when wall space is limited.
 Prefer a high-backed crib?
 Try placing your cribs back-to-back to create the illusion of one freestanding piece of furniture.Continue to 14 of 16 below.

 14 of 16Continue to 15 of 16 below.

 Sweet and Simple

-This chic yet understated twin/guestroom nursery combo proves that “functional” doesn’t have to be “synonymous” with ugly.
+This creative yet understated twin/guestroom nursery combo proves that “functional” doesn’t have to be “synonymous” with ugly.
 With four kiddos on her hands, style maven Abby Smith of Twist Me Pretty knows all about getting things done and looking great doing it.
 The key?
 Keep the look fresh and simple.
-A few bold pieces will go along way without making the space look cluttered.Continue to 17 of 21 below.
+A few bold pieces, like the area rug, will go a long way without making the space look cluttered.Continue to 16 of 16 below.